l-dy0503/GA-Mamba/README.md

 # GA-Mamba
-The code and pretrained weights are currently being curated and will be made available as soon as possible after paper publication.
+The code is currently being organized, and public release details will be updated later.